Nightenom/Arduino-SD-filebrowser/README.md

 * Copying and moving directories (as the lib does not support it)
 * Timestamp management

-You can use this .ino freely without licence or author's permission
+You can use this .ino freely without licence or author's permission (but it is still nice to mention him)